-You can contact Councillor King and Brisbane City Council about a range of local matters including:
+You can contact Councillor Hammond and Brisbane City Council about a range of local matters including:

 - Parks/Community Spaces

 - Community grants and awards

 If you have a Council-related query, read the information below.
 If you require further assistance, contact Councillor Hammond’s office or Council’s 24/7 Contact Centre on (07) 3403 8888.